NEW PREMILLENNIAL VIEW

 (15 June 2025) Note 1, More Pretrib Problems: There are so many pretrib problems, several discussed in my chapter 3.
 Consider three more problems recognized recently.
 First, Jesus's Armageddon battle in Revelation 19:14 with the armies of heaven.
 The pretribulation and postribulation say this is when He returns from heaven to earth (vs beyond prewrath continued presence on earth since the midpoint) on His white horse.
 If He is returning directly from heaven to earth, then there is no reasonable interpretation for Him to be in an earlier battle alone on earth (Isa.
 34:6; 63:1-3).

 Another problem, consider His robe is dipped in blood (Rev. 19:13).
 If He just came directly from heaven in Revelation 19, then there should no blood on it.
-The only reasonable explanation is that His presence has been on earth earlier for the Edom battle with "their lifeblood splattered on my garments" (Isa.
+The only reasonable explanation, without being allegorical, is that His presence has been on earth earlier for the Edom battle with "their lifeblood splattered on my garments" (Isa.
 63:3).
 Third issue is location.
 OT Edom is in present day Jordan and not close to the northern Israel battle of Armageddon (Rev. 16:16).